SPEAK WITH A TEAM MEMBER (770) 920-6030

 2. Non-Probate Assets: These are assets belonging to the deceased person with a specific beneficiary or co-owner listed.
 In such cases, the named beneficiary or co-owner can directly claim these assets from the institution holding them without the need for Letters of Testamentary.

-Do I Need a Letter of Testamentary with a Trust?
+Do You Need a Letter of Testamentary with a Trust?

 It depends on the situation.
 If the deceased-owned assets are not titled into the trust, then Letters of Testamentary may be required to administer those assets properly.